 d) they are less likely to understand their illnesses.

-These results suggest that patients are more vulnerable to grave dangers when we consider serious ailments like diabetes, heart disorder, asthma, cancer, and nerves-related sickness, etc.
+These results suggest patients are more prone to grave dangers when we consider ailments like diabetes, heart disorder, asthma, cancer, and nerve-related sickness, etc.

-Determined to improve patient relations, Dr. Emily embarked on a mission to find a solution.
+Determined to improve patient relations, Dr. Emily embarked on a mission to solve this problem.
 Her quest led her to the field of health literacy and the use of readability formulas—tools to evaluate and improve the clarity of written text.
 Intrigued, Dr. Emily dedicated her evenings to studying various formulas, such as the Flesch-Kincaid Grade Level and the Simple Measure of Gobbledygook (SMOG).

 According to the American Medical Association, (public) healthcare materials should be written at no higher than a 6th-grade reading level to be accessible to the general population.